JanHerca/urantiapedia/output/wikijs/en/article/Halbert_Katzen/Shroud_of_Turin.md

 >
 > After placing the body in the tomb, the centurion signaled for his soldiers to help roll the doorstone up before the entrance to the tomb....
 >
 > While all this was going on, the women were hiding near at hand so that they saw it all and observed where the Master had been laid.
 They thus secreted themselves because it was not permissible for women to associate with men at such a time.
 These women did not think Jesus had been properly prepared for burial, and they agreed among themselves to go back to the home of Joseph, rest over the Sabbath, make ready spices and ointments, and return on Sunday morning properly to prepare the Master's body for the death rest.
-The women who thus tarried by the tomb on this Friday evening were: Mary Magdalene, Mary the wife of Clopas, Martha another sister of Jesus' mother, and Rebecca of Sepphoris.
-[UB 188:1.2-7](/en/The_Urantia_Book/188#p1_2) [^5]
+The women who thus tarried by the tomb on this Friday evening were: Mary Magdalene, Mary the wife of Clopas, Martha another sister of Jesus' mother, and Rebecca of Sepphoris. <a id="a96_700"></a>[UB 188:1.2-7](/en/The_Urantia_Book/188#p1_2) [^5]

 > After the resurrected Jesus emerged from his burial tomb, the body of flesh in which he had lived and wrought on earth for almost thirty-six years was still lying there in the sepulchre niche, undisturbed and wrapped in the linen sheet, just as it had been laid to rest by Joseph and his associates on Friday afternoon.
 Neither was the stone before the entrance of the tomb in any way disturbed; the seal of Pilate was still unbroken; the soldiers were still on guard.
 The temple guards had been on continuous duty; the Roman guard had been changed at midnight.
-None of these watchers suspected that the object of their vigil had risen to a new and higher form of existence, and that the body which they were guarding was now a discarded outer covering which had no further connection with the delivered and resurrected morontia [^6] personality of Jesus.
-[UB 189:1.2](/en/The_Urantia_Book/189#p1_2) [^7]
+None of these watchers suspected that the object of their vigil had risen to a new and higher form of existence, and that the body which they were guarding was now a discarded outer covering which had no further connection with the delivered and resurrected morontia [^6] personality of Jesus. <a id="a98_858"></a>[UB 189:1.2](/en/The_Urantia_Book/189#p1_2) [^7]

 > His material or physical body was not a part of the resurrected personality.
 When Jesus came forth from the tomb, his body of flesh remained undisturbed in the sepulchre.
-He emerged from the burial tomb without moving the stones before the entrance and without disturbing the seals of Pilate.
-[UB 189:1.7](/en/The_Urantia_Book/189#p1_7) [^8]
+He emerged from the burial tomb without moving the stones before the entrance and without disturbing the seals of Pilate. <a id="a100_295"></a>[UB 189:1.7](/en/The_Urantia_Book/189#p1_7) [^8]

 > **THE MATERIAL BODY OF JESUS**
 >